Building an EU AI Act Compliance Team: Roles and Responsibilities

 Article 4 of the EU AI Act imposes a cross-cutting obligation on all providers and deployers: they must ensure that their staff and other persons dealing with the operation and use of AI systems on their behalf have a sufficient level of AI literacy, taking into account their technical knowledge, experience, education, and training, as well as the context in which the AI systems are to be used.

-This is not a suggestion.
-It is a legally binding requirement that applies to all organizations within the Act's scope, regardless of whether they operate high-risk AI systems.
+This is not a nice-to-have.
+It is a legally binding requirement, and it applies to every organisation inside the Act's scope, whether or not you run a single high-risk AI system.
 Compliance teams must:

-- Assess the current level of AI literacy across the organization.
+- Assess the current level of AI literacy across the organisation.

-- Identify gaps and develop targeted training programs.
+- Identify gaps and develop targeted training programmes.

 - Ensure that training is tailored to specific roles (a marketing team using AI-generated content has different literacy needs than an engineering team building AI systems).

-- Document training activities and participation as part of the organization's compliance records.
+- Document training activities and participation as part of the organisation's compliance records.

 - Update training materials as AI technology and regulatory requirements evolve.

-AI literacy training should cover, at minimum: what AI systems are, how they work at a conceptual level, their capabilities and limitations, the risks they can pose, and the organization's obligations under the AI Act.
-For staff involved in operating high-risk AI systems, training should be more detailed and include system-specific guidance on human oversight procedures.
+At a minimum, that training should cover: what AI systems are, how they work at a conceptual level, their capabilities and limitations, the risks they can pose, and the organisation's obligations under the AI Act.
+For anyone who actually operates high-risk AI systems, go further and add system-specific guidance on the human oversight procedures they will be expected to follow.

 Building vs. Outsourcing